project-oak/oak/docs/oak_functions_abi.md

 Reads the request sent by the client.

-The low-level operation involves writing the request into the provided space on the WebAssembly module's memory.
+The low-level operation involves allocating a buffer of the exact size needed to contain the request buffer.

-If the provided space for data (`param[0]` and `param[1]`) is not large enough for the read operation, then no data is written to the destination buffer, and the function returns `ERR_BUFFER_TOO_SMALL`.
-In this case, the required size is written in the space provided by `param[2]`, so that the operation can be repeated with a larger buffer.
+Multiple calls all result in the same values in the returned buffer, and return the same status.

-Multiple calls all result in the same values in the destination buffer, and return the same status.
+- `param[0]: dest_ptr_ptr: i32`: Address of a location that will receive the

-- `param[0]: usize`: Destination buffer address
+  address of the newly allocated request buffer.
-- `param[1]: usize`: Destination buffer size in bytes
+- `param[1]: dest_len_ptr: i32`: Address of a location that will receive the
-- `param[2]: usize`: Address of a 4-byte location that will receive the number of bytes in the request (as a little-endian u32).
+  number of bytes of the newly allocated request buffer (as a little-endian u32).

-- `result[0]: u32`: Status of operation as
+- `result[0]: i32`: Status of operation as
   [`OakStatus`](https://github.com/project-oak/oak/blob/main/oak_functions/proto/abi.proto)

 ### `write_response`